Jonathan Kuminga: NBA G League Ignite (2020–2021)

-Golden State Warriors (2021–present)
+Golden State Warriors (2021–2026)

 The Golden State Warriors drafted Kuminga as the 7th pick in the 2021 NBA draft.
 On August 3, 2021, he signed with the Warriors.
 On October 30, Kuminga made his NBA debut, putting up three points and one steal in a 103–82 win over the Oklahoma City Thunder.
 On December 18, in his first career start, Kuminga put up a then career-high 26 points in a 119–100 loss to the Toronto Raptors.
 On February 18, 2022, Kuminga participated in the Rising Stars Challenge game for the 2022 NBA All-Star Game weekend, replacing the injured Chris Duarte.
 Kuminga ended his rookie season as an NBA champion after the Warriors defeated the Boston Celtics in the 2022 NBA Finals.
 At 19 years and 253 days, he became the second-youngest NBA champion, behind Darko Miličić.

 On January 24, 2024, Kuminga scored 25 points on a perfect 11-for-11 from the field in a victory against the Atlanta Hawks.
 This performance tied Chris Mullin's Warriors franchise record for the most made shots in a game without a miss.

 On December 27, 2024, Kuminga put up a career-high 34 points, along with 10 rebounds and five assists, in a 102–92 loss to the Los Angeles Clippers.
 On December 28, Kuminga put up a career-high-tying 34 points in a 109–105 win over the Phoenix Suns.

 On January 4, 2025, Kuminga suffered a sprained ankle in a 121–113 win over the Memphis Grizzlies.
 He then missed 31 consecutive games before returning to action on March 13 in a 130–104 win against the Sacramento Kings, notching 18 points in just 20 minutes of action.

 After a prolonged restricted free agency, which prevented the Warriors from making other signings, Kuminga signed a two-year, $48.5 million extension with the team on September 30, 2025.
 During a preseason game against the Portland Trail Blazers, Kuminga was assessed a technical foul and ejected after arguing with referee Rodney Mott, believing he was fouled on a drive to the rim.
 He was later fined $35,000 by the NBA for the incident.
+Kuminga made 20 appearances (including 13 starts) for the Warriors during the 2025–26 NBA season, recording averages of 12.1 points, 5.9 rebounds, and 2.5 assists.